naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 %Splash Man immediately darts out of his room with Plug Man following.

-Hornet Glare: **[watched bits of the show right before deciding to flip channels again]** How do these Salmon even walk?
+Hornet Glare: **[watched bits of the show right before deciding to flip channels again]**<br>How do these Salmon even walk?
 They don't have legs anyways!

 Fake Annoyed: It's a cartoon...
 You're suppose to suspend disbelief!